 When changes are approved by buildbot to go from master to stable, a script also generates a PQM request to merge stable with db-devel, sent as if it came from the Launchpad list.
 The Launchpad list will be informed of merge failures, and Launchpad developers will collectively be responsible for correcting them.
 (TODO: is this some internal list?
 Hmmm.)

-Staging runs db-stable; edge runs stable.
+Staging runs db-stable; qastaging runs stable.
 We will deploy production DB schema changes from db-stable.
 (After a deployment, db-stable is manually pushed to devel and stable.)

 Problems that can occur

 The merge from stable to db-devel fails.
 That's a real risk but we expect it to occur infrequently.
 When it does occur, the Launchpad list (TODO: which one?) will be emailed, and it is the collective responsibility of everyone to fix the problem, by manually submitting a branch to db-devel that includes the branch that failed to merge plus any necessary adjustments.

 Merge requests that do any of the following should be targeted at the db-devel branch: